-6.2.6 FUEL CONSUMPTION
+6.2.6 Fuel Consumption

-Petrol (gasoline) and diesel fuels are consumed to operate emergency electricity generators, as well as a wide range of support vehicles, including shuttle buses for transporting passengers to various parts of the airports, utility vehicles, and so on.
-The total amount of fuel consumed by ASUR's airports increased from 2018 to 2019 by 23.2%, from 604,608 to 744,961 litres.
-This represented an increase on a per-passenger basis of 20.4%2.
-However, it is worth noting that fuel consumption is relatively insignificant in terms of the company's overall carbon footprint: even after this increase, the total amount of all fuels consumed in the airports represented just 3% of total carbon emissions.
+Petrol (gasoline) and diesel fuels are consumed to operate emergency electricity generators, as well as a range of support vehicles, including shuttle buses for transporting passengers to various parts of the airports, utility vehicles, and so on.
+The total amount of fuel consumed by ASUR's airports decreased from 2019 to 2020 by 21.9%, from 744,961 to 582,065 litres.
+This represented an increase on a per-passenger basis of 60.6%.1 This variance may be explained by the disruption caused in the company's normal operations by the Covid-19 pandemic.
+It is worth noting that fuel consumption is relatively insignificant in terms of the company's overall carbon footprint: even after this increase, the total amount of all fuels consumed in the airports represented just 3% of total carbon emissions.